Iranian Complainant Mothers

 Iranian complainant mothers (Persian: مادران دادخواه) or Iranian Mothers for Justice are mothers whose children were killed by the agents of the Islamic Republic in various protests in Iran.
-These women are the mothers of people who were killed during the 2017–2018 Iranian protests, the 2019–2020 Iranian protests, the 2021-2022 Iranian protests and the downing of the Ukraine Flight by the Islamic Revolutionary Guards Air Defense.
+These women are the mothers of people who were killed during the 2017–2018 Iranian protests, the 2019–2020 Iranian protests, the 2021-2022 Iranian protests and the downing of Ukraine International Airlines Flight 752 by the Islamic Revolutionary Guards Air Defense.

 Also, the mothers of those killed in the 1988 executions of Iranian political prisoners, who are also known as Mothers of Khavaran, and the mothers of those killed during the 2009 Iranian presidential election protests, known as Mothers of Laleh Park and other mothers of those killed during the rule of the Islamic Republic in Iran can be called Iranian mothers for justice.

 Justice demands

 By protesting and participating in various gatherings, these women demand justice and the identification and trial of the perpetrators of these bloody events and the overthrow of the Islamic Republic of Iran.

 Gohar Eshghi, the mother of Sattar Beheshti, an Iranian blogger who was killed by torture in a detention center in November 2012, is one of the mothers of the petitioners.
 After the death of his son, he tried hard to bring Sattar's killer or killers to justice.
 He turned his son's death into a media issue and caused a wide controversy in the ruling political system of Iran.

 After Mohammad Taheri was killed in the protests of November 2019, his parents were among those who, without fear, sued for their son's blood.
 On the eve of Iran's presidential election in June 2021, his mother, Zainab Mohammadi, announced in a video that her vote was not for the Islamic Republic.
 She said: "We neither forgive nor forget."